hackclub/hackclub/workshops/full-stack_todo_app/README.md

 ### Create operation

-Let's add the entered data into the database when the user clicks the `Add Todo` button.
+Let's add the inputted data into the database when the user clicks the `Add Todo` button.

-Add a `onClick` attributewhich invokes `handleClick` function.
+Add a `onClick` attribute which invokes `handleClick` function.

 ```html
 <button className="add-btn" onClick={handleClick} >